OlegLanovoy/test-for-noy/Readme.md

 ### 5. Implemented authorization and registration forms with sending data to the backend.

-### 6. Added post generation via a button calling generatePost and switching to the editor.
+### 6. Added post generation via a button calling generatePost.

 ### 7. Received posts by ID from the backend and displayed them in the editor and on the public page.